-Q: What is the best basis set for sscc calculations?
+Q: What is the best basis set for the SSCC calculations?

-For light elements we recommend to use uncontracted Jensen's basis set optimized specifically for the indirect nuclear spin-spin calculations, termed upcJ-X, where X = 1, 2, 3 stands for double, triple, and quadruple zeta basis quality.
-For heavy elements the good choice is the uncontracted Dyall's valence X-zeta basis set, termed dyall-vXz, where X = d, t, q stands for double, triple, and quadruple zeta basis quality.
+For light elements we recommend to use uncontracted Jensen's basis sets optimized specifically for the indirect nuclear spin-spin calculations, termed upcJ-X, where X = 1, 2, 3 stands for the double, triple, and quadruple zeta quality.
+For heavy elements the good choice is the uncontracted Dyall's valence X-zeta basis set, termed dyall-vXz, where X = d, t, q stands for the double, triple, and quadruple zeta quality.

-Q: I want to run multiple sscc calculations for the same four-component molecular orbitals.
-Is there a way to avoid running expensive 4c scf job multiple times?
+Q: I want to run a multiple sscc calculations starting from the same four-component molecular orbitals.
+Is there a way to avoid recalculating the 4c scf job multiple times?

-Yes, in the above example one can run the sscc calculation with command
+Yes, one can run the sscc calculation with command

 /path/to/ReSpect/respect --sscc --inp=sscc-input --start-data=4c

-The above command will take 4c.50 data and run sscc calculation with sscc-input.inp input data.
+The above command will take the initial data from 4c.50 and performs the sscc calculation according to the input in sscc-input.inp.
 After successful end of the sscc job, the final output data will be stored in the file 4c-sscc-input.out_sscc.
-This step can be repeated multiple times with different sscc input files but the same SCF(4c) output data.
+This step can be repeated multiple times with different sscc input files but always starting from the same SCF(4c).